LandazuriPaul/dotfiles/docs/RAYCAST.md

 Once installed, before browsing and installing commands:

-- Go to Raycast Settings > Extensions > Search Script Command
+- Go to Raycast Settings > Extensions > Search Script Command (or if you're installing it from Raycast prompt, you should have a form after installation)
 - Tick the checkbox "I will manually add the Folder Path to Raycast Preferences > Extensions > Scripts > Script commands > Add Directories."
 - Just to be sure, paste the path to the directory: `~/.raycast/script-commands`.